kndl/tumbleweed-pioneer/_pages/about.md

 ---

 # Mission
 I believe that humans connect to one another through how they represent their experiences.
-My mission is to unite the individual or organization with their broader community by delivering a message crafted with precision.
+My mission is to unite the individual or organization with their broader community through messages crafted with precision.
 Communication is a power available to everyone who is ready to welcome clarity.

 # About
-Tumbleweed Pioneer is a writing, editing, and communication services business that connects people with purpose through content.
-I specialize in supporting non-fiction writers, working with entrepreneurs and startups to grow their business, and intuition-based communication coaching for business leaders and executives.
+Tumbleweed Pioneer is a writing, editing, and narrative practices business that connects people with purpose through content.
+I specialize in supporting non-fiction writers, working with entrepreneurs and startups to grow their business, and narrative-based coaching for business leaders and executives.

-I'm Emily Anne Nava, and I founded Tumbleweed Pioneer in 2023 in response to an increased demand for my writing and communication coaching services.
-My background includes a PhD in Linguistics, a stint as a journalist in foreign countries, and a fifteen-year career in the tech industry.
+I’m Emily Anne Nava, and I founded Tumbleweed Pioneer in 2023 in response to an increased demand for my writing and communication coaching services.
+My background includes a PhD in Linguistics, a stint as a journalist in foreign countries, a thirteen-year career in the tech industry, and a life of narrating stories.

-In addition to writing the [Tumbleweed Pioneer Substack](https://tumbleweedpioneer.substack.com/), I facilitate an in-person and a virtual writers circle, and host writing and creative workshops.
+In addition to writing the [Tumbleweed Pioneer newsletter](https://tumbleweedpioneer.substack.com/), I facilitate an in-person writers circle, and host writing and creative workshops.
 Check out upcoming dates and past themes: [My life prompted workshop](https://mylifeprompted.com/)

 ### Things going on in 2026